-You will need to look for all of your backlinks using SEM Rush.
+You will need to look for all of your backlinks on Open Site Explorer.
 Look through the backlinks and see if there are any from spammy unrelated sites.
 These links are the most likely culprit.

 You will need to disavow the spammy links you found earlier.
 This can be done from within your Google Webmaster Tools account here.

 It’s easy to disavow links, just upload a simple text file with the links you don’t want Google to count, one per line.

 Be sure and save a copy of this file, as you will be updating it with more links in the future.

 Diversify Your Anchor Text